 8 hours later we got to the second site, set up the tent, made a fire, ate dinner, put out the fire, and promptly passed out.

 We’d been lucky to this point.
 The forecast called for rain every day of the trip, but it had been sunny and warm the whole time.
+We opted not to set up the tarp and rely on the fly should any rain fall.
 At 5am on day three, we woke up to a torrential downpour.
 And I mean torrential.
 The rain was hitting the ground, splashing in what was now mud, and spraying under the fly and up into the tent through the mesh sides.

 Lesson Five: Set up the tarp.